Escarpment Boardwalk(Back to top)

 The boardwalk, which sits opposite the Parramatta Ferry Wharf, is made up of 157 pre-cast concrete panels that weigh up to 10 tonnes each.
 They have been designed to withstand extreme situations, including a potential ferry strike and high velocity floodwaters.

-The boardwalk is the first stage of the transformation of Parramatta Quay, the riverside gateway to the Parramatta CBD, with the upgrade of Charles Street Square to follow.
+The boardwalk is the first stage of the transformation of Parramatta Quay, the riverside gateway to the Parramatta CBD.
+The $12m revitalisation of Charles Street Square (opening November 2023) adds further appeal to the riverside precinct.